 For parent and child publishers using AdMob MCM, the

-schain object will have one node with the child publisher’s seller ID and the chain will be marked as complete.
+schain object will have one node with the child publisher’s seller ID, one node for the parent publisher, and the chain will be marked complete.
 For AdMob MCM, monetization occurs in the child publisher’s account.
 The child publisher is treated as the end publisher.
-The parent publisher’s information is not included in the schain object.